-Do not dispose of your hearing aids and batteries with ordinary household waste.
+Do not dispose of your hearing aids and batteries with ordinary household garbage.
 Your hearing aids and batteries should be disposed of at sites intended for electronic waste or returned to your hearing care professional for safe disposal.

-Please ask your local hearing care professional concerning disposal of your hearing aid.
+Please ask your local hearing care professional about the disposal of your hearing aid.